Harshvardhan4134/Olympics-2024-Dashboard/README.md

 - **Visual Analytics:** Dynamic charts and graphs that analyze trends, performance metrics, and critical data points.
 - **Interactive Dashboards:** Fully interactive Power BI dashboards that allow users to explore different dimensions of the data.
-- **Data-Driven Insights:** Comprehensive insights into the hackathon's participants, performance, and results.
+- **Data-Driven Insights:** Comprehensive insights into the Olympic's participants, performance, and results.

 ## 📁 Files Included